-This lets them know you are excited to work with them and that you are dedicated to supporting them and helping them achieve all of their goals.
+Doing this lets them know you are excited to work with them and that you are dedicated to supporting them and helping them achieve all of their goals.
 This will foster a true connection and sense of trust right off the bat and shows them that you recognize the investment they’ve made in deciding to work with you.

 BUSINESS CONTACT INFO

 There are so many different forms of digital communication.
 I suggest picking ONE preferred method of communication for your clients.
-Whether that’s email, Slack, Asana, Trello or something else – Pick whichever you prefer that works best for you, share it with your client and stick to it.
+Whether that’s email, Slack, Asana, Trello or something else.
+Pick whichever you prefer that works best for you, share it with your client and stick to it.

 It’s also important to layout why it’s important that they use that form of communication in your welcome packet for new clients.
-I usually let clients know that they will will hear back from me more quickly and that it keeps communication clear and easy to reference back too.
+I usually let clients know that they will hear back from me more quickly and that it keeps communication clear and easy to reference back to.
 This helps motivate them a bit to stick to it as you start completing tasks together because they understand the benefit of doing so. 😉

 I personally give myself and my team a 24 hour response window.
 I find this is generally welcomed and accepted by our clients!
-I also always have a monthly planning meeting with each client via zoom.
+Usually, I also always have a monthly planning meeting with each client via zoom.
 This way, we can chat for an hour, go over what worked well the previous month and what our plans are for the next month!

 HOME OFFICE HOURS + TIME ZONE